Anarchid/blender2lus/README.md

 * You have to apply scaling transforms before export, and you **cannot use scaling** in your animations.
 In fact, you're limited to using LocRot.

-* Local rotation transforms of each object in model's "bind pose" must be strictly 0,0,0.

 * You **cannot** use inverse kinematics, because you cannot use bones (at least, not without amount of effort making this approach self-defeating.
 This might be addressed in the future, but don't hold your breath).

-* **Any** glaring horror i forgot to add to this readme.
-There are probably quite a few of those.
-Watch your step and report on sight.